50+ Banging Hip Hop Songs From the 90s To Bounce to

 Do you wanna bump and slump wit’ us?

-We the type of people make the club get crunk
+We the type of people make the club get crunk.

 It’s Like That – Run-DMC vs. Jason Nevins (1997)